cr0hn/golismero-legacy/README.md

 Finally, you may have to add the tools to the PATH environment variable so GoLismero can find them.
 You can also add GoLismero itself to the PATH.

-If you have an API key for Shodan, or an OpenVAS server you want to integrate with GoLismero, create a new file called "user.conf" where you installed GoLismero and add the following sections to the file, as appropriate:
+If you have an API key for Shodan, or an OpenVAS server or SpiderFoot server you want to integrate with GoLismero, create a new file called "user.conf" where you installed GoLismero and add the following sections to the file, as appropriate:

 ```
 [shodan:Configuration]